Heather Berlin: Career and research

 Throughout her career, Berlin has spent a considerable amount of time teaching within the United States and internationally.
 She is currently an Associate Clinical Professor of Psychiatry and Neuroscience at Icahn School of Medicine at Mount Sinai, and was a visiting scholar at the New York Psychoanalytic Society and Institute, and a visiting assistant professor at Vassar College.
 Internationally, Berlin was a visiting lecturer at both the Swiss Federal Institute of Technology in Zurich and the Hebrew University of Jerusalem.
 Berlin's research has been published in American Journal of Psychiatry, Journal of Personality Disorders, Psychiatry Research, Brain, and Scientific American among others.

 As both a clinical psychologist and neuroscientist, Berlin divides her time between treating patients and conducting research.
-In her private practice, Berlin takes a predominantly holistic approach, focusing on the improving the well-being of her clients rather than on the “illness”.
+In her private practice, Berlin takes a predominantly holistic approach, focusing on improving the well-being of her clients rather than on the “illness”.
 In her research, she is interested in the neural basis of impulsive, compulsive and anxiety disorders, consciousness, unconscious processes, and creativity.
-Berlin primarily relies on neuroimaging techniques such as fMRI and Diffusion Tensor Imaging (DTI), but has also been involved psychopharmacological clinical trials, and in experimental trials using Deep Brain Stimulation (DBS) to treatment refractory obsessive-compulsive disorder (OCD).
+Berlin primarily relies on neuroimaging techniques such as Functional MRI and Diffusion Tensor Imaging (DTI), but has also been involved psychopharmacological clinical trials, and in experimental trials using Deep Brain Stimulation (DBS) to treat refractory obsessive-compulsive disorder (OCD).

 Passionate about science communication, destigmatizing mental illness, and promoting women in STEM, Berlin is a committee member of the National Academy of Sciences’ Science and Entertainment Exchange, and on the inaugural committee of the National Academies’ Eric and Wendy Schmidt Awards for Excellence in Science Communication.
 She has also served on the American Association for the Advancement of Science's (AAAS) Technology Engagement with the Public (CoSTEP), and The New York Times series TimesTalks.

 She co-wrote and starred in the critically acclaimed off-Broadway and Edinburgh Fringe Festival show, Off the Top, which is about the neuroscience of improvisation, and the Edinburgh Fringe Festival show, Impulse Control.
 Berlin has made numerous media appearances including on the History Channel, Netflix (Chelsea Does Drugs with Chelsea Handler, and The Mind, Explained), Discovery Channel, BBC World Service, StarTalk Radio with Neil deGrasse Tyson, Big Think, Bill Nye: Science Guy documentary film, Curious Minds and One World with Deepak Chopra, StoryCollider and TEDx.